Muiruri-1/monty/README.md

-stacks and queues in C programming language
+stack and queues
-LIFO and FIFO and others
+LIFO, FIFO and more